esp-rs/espup/README.md

 > **Note**
 >
 > #### Xtensa Rust destination path
->  Installation paths can be modified by setting the environment variables [`CARGO_HOME`](https://doc.rust-lang.org/cargo/reference/environment-variables.html) and [`RUSTUP_HOME`](https://rust-lang.github.io/rustup/environment-variables. html) before running the `install` command.
-By default, toolchains will be installed under `<rustup_home>/toolchains/esp`, altough this can be changed using the `-a/--name` option.
+>  Installation paths can be modified by setting the environment variables [`CARGO_HOME`](https://doc.rust-lang.org/cargo/reference/environment-variables.html) and [`RUSTUP_HOME`](https://rust-lang.github.io/rustup/environment-variables.html) before running the `install` command.
+By default, toolchains will be installed under `<rustup_home>/toolchains/esp`, although this can be changed using the `-a/--name` option.

 ```
 Usage: espup install [OPTIONS]